TWUOnline/far-centre-guides/pages/02.lead-ba/09.LDRS-303-Contemporary-Leadership-Approaches/01.course-overview-and-syllabus/docs.md

 The final grade will be determined by the satisfactory completion of all requirements.

->   The final grade will be determined by the satisfactory completion of all
->   requirements.

 | **Grade Activity**          | **Linked Learning Outcomes\***         | **% of course grade** |
 |-----------------------------|----------------------------------------|-----------------------|